sam-siavoshian/GitCommitAssistant/README.md

 **Q2: Can I customize commit messages for each repository?**

 **A2:** Yes.
-During setup, you can choose to use default professional commit messages or provide your own tailored messages for each repository.
+You can edit the commit_messages.txt file and add the custom messages that you need!

 **Q3: What permissions does GitCommitAssistant require?**